yasserhous/PCAP-Analysis-with-Wireshark/README.md

 The purpose of this lab is educational.
 The aim is to gain hands-on experience with the investigative steps required to identify indicators of compromise (IOCs) in a network capture, while addressing realistic threats relevant to 2025.

 In this lab, I simulate a network infection scenario involving a fake Microsoft Teams advertisement delivering a malicious PowerShell script.
 The analysis focuses on identifying the infected host, C2 server, and malicious payload delivery mechanisms using Wireshark.
 Because the pcap available on the website does not contain the activities necessary to identify question 5 and 6 from the http requests, this lead to an interesting activity to dig deeper into the malicious payload downloaded.
-I was able to decode the powersheell script by de-obfuscating the string, and using a base
+I was able to decode the powersheell script by de-obfuscating the string, and using a base 64 decoding algorithm

+From the malicious powershell script, we were able to find that the malware uses the infected machine's C drive serial number to create a unique identifier for the host.
+We also found that the malware has its C2(Command & Control) server at 5.252.153.41 because it contacts this server every 5 second in an inifite loop.

 Tools Used:
 Host-only Linux VM (Kali-based)